testdouble/rspec-graphql_response/README.md

 RSpec::GraphQLResponse provides a series of RSpec matchers, helper methods, and other configuration to help simplify the testing of responses from the `graphql-ruby` gem and the `<GraphQLSchemaName>.execute` method.

+## "Why Should I Use This?"

+There are a number of built-in helper methods and matchers that will allow you to skip the copy & paste work of executing a GraphQL Schema `.execute`.
+Additionally, there are custom matchers and other bits that will help simplify your work in validating common peices of a graphql response.

+Lastly, the work in this gem is geared toward customization for your own application's needs.
+Every API call used for building the pieces of this gem are available to you, directly, in the `API / Development` documentation, below.

 ## Installation

 Your app must have `graphql-ruby` and `rspec`.
 With that done, add this line to your application's Gemfile: